All Eyes on the Amazon

 Forests, rainforests in particular, are extremely important for the local as well as global environment.
 Absorbing carbon monoxide and releasing oxygen, rainforests are often referred to as the ‘lungs of the planet’.

 They are also home for over 150 million indigenous people worldwide.
 Despite the importance of the rainforests, they are being cut down at an extremely fast pace and, as a result both of deforestation and of resources extraction, indigenous peoples are being forced from their homes.

-ISS has a long history of carrying out action research into the dynamics of conflicts and the collaboration in the management of natural resources in Bolivia, Peru and Ecuador.
+Lorenzo Pellegrini and Murat Arsel have a long history of carrying out action research into the dynamics of conflicts and the collaboration in the management of natural resources in Bolivia, Peru and Ecuador.

-Three PhD researchers work closely with the researchers on the political ecology and ecological economics of deforestation.
+Three ISS PhD researchers work closely with the researchers on the political ecology and ecological economics of deforestation.

 Led by Hivos and Greenpeace, in total fifteen local organizations and eleven coalition partners, including ISS, are involved in the project

 - 2020 - International investment agreements, human rights and environmental justice: The Texaco/Chevron case from the Ecuadorian Amazon

 - Lorenzo Pelegrini et al. 2020 Community-Based Monitoring of Oil Extraction: Lessons Learned in the Ecuadorian Amazon, in Society & Natural Resources

 - Murat Arsel, Lorenzo Pellegrini and Carlos Mena 2019 Maria’s paradox and the misery of missing development alternatives in the Ecuadorian Amazon, in R. Kanbur, R. Sandbrook, and P. Shaffer, (eds), Immiserizing Growth: When Growth Fails the Poor (pp. 203–225).
 Oxford: Oxford University Press